shunw/shunw.github.io/bass.md

 ### __Lesson 2 - Play in Key__

-- purpose: introduce a concept that will simplify the way you think of in major scale notes and lay the building blocks for you to move on and better understand the musical notion in the future.
+- **PURPOSE**: introduce a concept that will simplify the way you think of in major scale notes and lay the building blocks for you to move on and better understand the musical notion in the future.

 - certain rules to obey when naming notes, #/b -> key signature

     - 3rd note of E major scale could be Ab or G#

     - E key signature is

     ![keyE](/../assets/img/bass/keyE.png)

     - the key signature dictates 3rd is # or b